|

 with anyone who spends less than 2 hours.

-- Will he point out significant cosmetic issues in new homes?
+will point out significant cosmetic issues in new homes like gouges in wood

 - Does he check every